gi-no/blog_mean_stack/article3.en.md

 % grunt wiredep
 ```

-Also, add the module to test (Karma) library.
+Also, add the module to the test (Karma) library.

 karma.conf.js